-Welcome to today's edition of the Rush 24-7 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 Well, it's all over now, folks, except for the voting at the Supreme Court, which could be as soon as tomorrow.

-The health care decision could be finalized tomorrow.
+The healthcare decision could be finalized tomorrow.

 There won't be much discussion of the vote, as I have learned.

-They don't debate, they don't discuss cases with each other.
+They don't discuss cases with each other.

-They write, they circulate their opinions.
+They circulate their opinions.

-The justices might change their minds, but it rarely happens.
+To whatever extent those are persuasive, the justices might change their minds, but it rarely happens.

 In fact, throughout the media today, you'll find constant references to Kennedy and maybe one of the conservatives changing his mind.